 This phrase is found in Exodus after God enabled His people, Israel, to defeat their enemies in their first battle after leaving Egypt.
-When the fight was over Moses, as an act of worship, set up an altar to commemorate this hard-won victory.
+When the fight was over Moses, as an act of worship, set up an altar to commemorate a hard-won victory.
 He called the altar, Jehovah Nissi, ‘The LORD is My Banner.’
 What insight did Moses have to this aspect of God’s character?
 And what does it mean for us today to pray to Jehovah Nissi?

 Jehovah Nissi – The LORD is My Banner